abionamike/product-store/README.md

 cd frontend/
 run: npm start

+# upon start, the jsx in the tsconfig.json in the frontend may change from 'react' to 'react-jsx', please change it back to react.

 # Run backend only
 npm run server

-#convert typescript files to javascript
+#convert typescript files to javascript in the backend
 run: npm run build

 ```